 The proposed Mountain Valley and Atlantic Coast pipelines are slated to carry natural gas from West Virginia through Virginia, and in the case of the Atlantic Coast pipeline, on into North Carolina.
 Even as construction has been halted or limited by legal challenges, opposition to those projects remains strong among some residents.
 WMRA’s Randi B. Hagi reports.

 A small crowd gathered in a chapel on the grounds of Trinity Episcopal Church in Staunton on one October afternoon.
 They sang, not hymns, but protest songs.

 The event was hosted by the organization Beyond Extreme Energy, a network of activists that aims to raise awareness about the impacts of hydrofracking and other practices by fossil fuel industries.
 They came to Staunton as part of a “roadshow,” promoting their campaign to dissolve the Federal Energy Regulatory Commission, or FERC, and set up a Federal Renewable Energy Commission in its place.
 FERC is responsible for approving interstate infrastructure that transmits natural gas, oil, and electricity.

-KATHY STRICKLER: They are known to be a “rubber stamp” agency.
+CATHY STRICKLER: They are known to be a “rubber stamp” agency.

-Kathy Strickler, a retiree-turned-climate activist from Harrisonburg, attended the event.
+Cathy Strickler, a retiree-turned-climate activist from Harrisonburg, attended the event.

-K. STRICKLER … with approving all applicants except for two in about the last 30 years.
+CATHY STRICKLER … with approving all applicants except for two in about the last 30 years.
 But … two of the commissioners did not vote for approval of the ACP and MVP, because they said they had concerns about the need, and the environmental impacts.

 Opponents of the pipelines cite accelerated climate change, health and safety risks, ecosystem destruction, and the abuse of eminent domain as reasons for their activism.
 Strickler is involved with a community group known by the acronym RAPTORS, which co-hosted the Staunton gathering.
 It stands for –